Etosha & Swakopmund

 Day 3: Thursday Etosha – Swakopmund, Hotel A La Mer – 510 km

-After breakfast, we aim to be on the road by 07:30 today.
-We are heading for the Skeleton Coast and we are taking the scenic route.
-We first head south on the main road, passing the small town of Outjo, then onwards towards the west and picking up the gravel road as we travel through an area known as Damaraland.
+After breakfast, we aim to be on the road by 7:30 this morning.
+We are heading for the Skeleton Coast, and we are taking the scenic route.
+We first head south on the main road, passing the small town of Outjo, and then continue west, picking up the gravel road as we travel through the area known as Damaraland.

-Damaraland is famed for its scenery, mountains, open grasslands, tall koppies, (small hills), of round pink granite boulders, wide open spaces and big sky.
-We also have a chance to meet some of the locals as there are several places along our road today where we can find informal shops selling locally made, handcrafted souvenirs.
-Represented here we usually find ladies from the Himba, Herero and Damara tribes and most often they are wearing their traditional dress.
+Damaraland is renowned for its stunning scenery, majestic mountains, vast open grasslands, and tall koppies (small hills) of rounded pink granite boulders, as well as its expansive landscapes and vast blue skies.
+We also have the opportunity to meet some of the locals, as there are several places along our route today where we can find informal shops selling locally made, handcrafted souvenirs.
+Represented here are ladies from the Himba, Herero, and Damara tribes, and most often, they are wearing their traditional attire.
 Here we can interact with some of the colourful local characters who live in this harsh environment.
 Making a small purchase here is a good way to inject some cash directly into the local economy.

 Heading south on the coast road, our next stop is a more recent shipwreck.
 15 km south of the small town of Henties Bay, a fishing trawler, The Zeila, was beached in 2008.
 She was an old vessel that had been sold for scrap and was under tow at the time.
-The cable snapped and, as so many vessels before her, she was caught in the swell and currents and ended up on the beach.
-She lays quite close to the shore and is well positioned for photos.
+The cable snapped, and, like so many ships before her, she was caught in the swell and currents and ended up stranded.
+She lies pretty close to the shore and is well-positioned for photos.

-We complete the final leg of our journey into Swakopmund, we check into our accommodation, the centrally located A La Mer hotel and the town is easily explored on foot from our central location.
-Swakopmund was founded by Captain Kurt von François of the imperial colonial army of the German Empire in 1892.
+We complete the final leg of our journey to Swakopmund, check into our accommodation, the centrally located A La Mer hotel, and the town is easily explored on foot from our central location.
+Swakopmund was founded by Captain Kurt von François of the German Empire’s imperial colonial army in 1892.
 (He also founded Windhoek in 1890).
 It is an interesting town to say the least, bounded to the north, the east and the south by the mighty dunes of the Namib Desert and to the west by the Atlantic Ocean.
-There are still many examples of colonial German architecture to be seen, and the German language is still widely used.
+There are still many examples of colonial German architecture to be seen, and the German language remains widely spoken.

-Swakopmund boasts some truly excellent restaurants, and again, your guide will be able to help you with recommendations and bookings.
+Swakopmund boasts some truly excellent restaurants, and again, your guide will be able to provide recommendations and assist with bookings.

 Day 4: Friday Swakopmund – Walvis Bay – Swakopmund – Windhoek – 420 km

-We have a more leisurely start this morning and a lie-in, a big breakfast and a wonder around town might well be the order of the day.
-There are some great curio shops, excellent bookshops and there is a real café culture going on here with plenty of small eateries serving delicious food.
+We have a more leisurely start this morning, and a lie-in, a big breakfast and a wander around town are the order of the day.
+There are some great curio shops, excellent bookstores, and an authentic café culture is thriving here, with plenty of small eateries serving delicious food.
+Later in the morning, we visit the Walvis Bay lagoon.

-Just 40 km along the coast to the south, Walvis Bay, (Whale Bay), lagoon is an internationally recognised Ramsar site, (Convention on Wetlands of International Importance Especially as Waterfowl Habitat) and is justly renowned for its birdlife, and in particular flamingos which are usually abundant and found within easy photo distance from the shore.
+Just 40 km along the coast to the south, Walvis Bay (Whale Bay) lagoon is an internationally recognised Ramsar site (Convention on Wetlands of International Importance Especially as Waterfowl Habitat).
+It is justly renowned for its birdlife, particularly flamingos, which are usually abundant and can be found within easy photographic distance from the shore.

-There are two types of flamingo to see, lessor and greater, and they accumulate here because Namibia’s Atlantic coast is abundant with both phytoplankton and zoo plankton.
-Flamingos do not enjoy a solid diet, they live on microorganisms such as plankton, and they are filter feeders, almost like an oyster.
+There are two types of flamingo to see, lessor and greater, and they accumulate here because Namibia’s Atlantic coast is abundant with both phytoplankton and zooplankton.
+Flamingos do not enjoy a solid diet; they live on microorganisms such as plankton, and they are filter feeders, much like oysters.
 They rinse the seawater through their beaks, and tiny filaments filter out the nutrients as it swishes by.
-Flamingos are unable to eat unless their heads are fully inverted and, while feeding, they walk around in a circle stirring the sand and mud with their feet to release the nutrients.
-Certain types of these microorganisms turn reddish pink when they die, and this accounts for the pink colour of the birds.
+Flamingos are unable to eat unless their heads are fully inverted, and, while feeding, they walk around in a circle, stirring the sand and mud with their feet to release the nutrients.
+Certain types of these microorganisms turn reddish-pink when they die, which accounts for the pink colour of the birds.

 Flamingos do not breed in Walvis Bay.
-The tides here are not usually very steep, but occasional spring tides can bring deeper waters, and this in not suitable for the specialised nest constructed by the birds.
-Flamingos build a nest, called a cone, out of sand and mud which has a hollow top into which they lay a single egg.
+The tides here are not usually very steep, but occasional spring tides can bring deeper waters, and this is not suitable for the specialised nest constructed by the birds.
+Flamingos build a nest, called a cone, out of sand and mud, which has a hollow top into which they lay a single egg.
 This cone is designed to keep the egg out of the water, and so a tidal environment does not work.
-Instead, for breeding, huge flocks of birds head typically for the Etosha Pan or to the Makgadikgadi Pan in Botswana.
-Both these mineral pans are seasonal and are usually dry but can flood when there is sufficient rain.
-It is still not properly understood how the flamingos know when there has been suitable rain fall in these relatively far away catchment areas, but somehow they do know, and they leave the coast in great flocks that streak the horizon pink as it head inland.
+Instead, huge flocks of birds typically head for the Etosha Pan or the Makgadikgadi Pan in Botswana for breeding.
+Both these mineral pans are seasonal and are usually dry, but can flood when there is sufficient rain.
+It is still not fully understood how flamingos determine when there has been suitable rainfall in these relatively distant catchment areas.
+Still, somehow they do know, and they leave the coast in great flocks that streak the horizon pink as they head inland.

-Heading back to Swakopmund in the early afternoon, we then take the main tar road back to Windhoek.
-We will have a light lunch en-route and on arrival in Windhoek you will be dropped off at your accommodation anywhere within the Windhoek city limits.
+Heading back to Swakopmund, we then take the main tar road back to Windhoek.
+We will have a light lunch en route, and upon arrival in Windhoek, you will be dropped off at your accommodation, located anywhere within the Windhoek city limits.

 Scroll to Top